-As per O.M. dated 01/05/2018 issued by MoEF&CC, New Delhi proposals regarding Corporate Environment Responsibility (C.E.R.).
+Although the MOEFCC vide its OM dated 30 September 2020 has provided that the CER value for the project would be based on Public Hearing outcome and as per the commitments made by the project promoters during the Public hearing however the provisions for CER are made in the proposal as per TOR which required to consider O.M. dated 01/05/2018 and 30.09.2020issued by MoEF&CC, New Delhi proposals regarding Corporate Environment Responsibility (C.E.R.).
 The CER budget along with capital expanses with different heads are given below.

-The proposed expansion cost of the project is Rs.
-505 Lakhs.
-Thus, as per CER 1% i.e. 5 lakhs will be spent for the Improvement of Environment.
+The proposed cost of the project is Rs.
+11900 Lakhs.
+Thus, as per CER 1.5% i.e. 180 lakhs will be spent towards the Improvement of Environment.
+The action plan along with budgetary provision towards Corporate Environment Responsibility (C.E.R.) is provided in Table 8.